Police Responding To 911 OD Call Find Destructive Devices In South Jersey Home: ATF

-"Officers secured the scene and recovered at least two destructive devices," the U.S. attorney said.
+"Officers secured the scene and recovered at least two destructive devices," the U.S. attorney said on Tuesday, May 8.

 One of them "contained explosive powder, metal ball bearings, and metal eye hooks" and the other similar powder and metal dart tips, Sellinger said.